davidmreed/ktema-org-zola/_drafts/wage-transparency-colorado-beyond.md

 > I would strongly encourage the company to include a salary range on this posting rather than choosing to exclude a state of nearly 6 million people with a thriving tech community.
 This information also helps support equitable outcomes for candidates who are underrepresented or historically disadvantaged.

+Please feel free to reuse and modify these words if you find them helpful in communicating salary transparency asks.

 ---

 Here's my call to the Salesforce community at large: